 Reverse Recruiting

-A hiring model in which the candidate is evaluated once and companies query the pool to find who to reach out to, instead of the candidate applying role by role.
-Increasingly common in modern technical hiring.
+A hiring model in which the candidate is evaluated once and companies query the pool to find who to reach out to.

 reverse recruitingreverse recruitmentcandidate sourcing platformactive sourcing platformtalent marketplace